 With some categories having over twenty nominations our newly formed Perth Archaeology & History Society did not see ourselves as likely winners.
 However, the Society, established in October 2018 took home two awards that evening for “Society of the Year” and “Best Student-Led Event”.

-If you are interested in joining the Archaeology & History Society, then drop Corrie a note using the form below or check out their Facebook page here.
+If you are interested in joining the Archaeology & History Society, then check out their Facebook page here.

 There is also an Archaeology Society at Orkney College UHI if you find yourself living a little further north.
 They can be contacted on firstname.lastname@example.org.